 Did illegal immigrants vote for president?

 Despite rumor mill claims about the impact of illegal immigrants voting, illegals did not stampede polling places to make sure their president stayed in the White House.
-Just to make sure that those inclined to take a chance were not deterred from voting, Democrats and the Department of Justice got the word out that state voter ID laws violated civil rights (see: Worries Over Illegals Committing Voter Fraud Miss the Point).
+Just to make sure that those inclined to take a chance were not deterred from voting, Democrats and the Department of Justice got the word out that state voter ID laws violated civil rights.
 Either way, whether or not illegal immigrants vote was a moot point.
 DACA had already handed them the greatest gift a politician could give without consent of Congress well before the November presidential election.

 Supreme Court thumbs its nose at state immigration enforcement.